AWS Config Service Level Agreement

 AWS Config SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Config, or any other AWS Config performance issues: (i) that are caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Config; (ii) that are not related to or impacting the AWS Config API actions documented in the AWS Site; (iii) that result from you not following the recommendations described in the AWS Config Documentation on the AWS Site; (iv) that result from any actions or inactions from you or any third party; (v) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (vi) arising from our suspension or termination of your right to use AWS Config in accordance with the Agreement (collectively, the “AWS Config SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Config, or any other AWS Config performance issues: (i) that are caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Config; (ii) that are not related to or impacting the AWS Config API actions documented in the AWS Site; (iii) that result from you not following the recommendations described in the AWS Config Documentation on the AWS Site; (iv) that result from any actions or inactions from you; (v) that result from your equipment, software or other technology; or (vi) arising from our suspension or termination of your right to use AWS Config in accordance with the Agreement (collectively, the “AWS Config SLA Exclusions”).

 If availability is impacted by factors other than those used in our calculation of the Error Rate, then we may issue a Service Credit considering such factors at our discretion.